brycewray/hugo-site/content/posts/2021/12/fetching-remote-stuff-hugo-0-90-plus.md

 Here’s what’s going on:

 - The `$LQIPdata` variable declaration uses concatenation to supply the Cloudinary-based LQIP’s URL.
-- `$LQIP_get` is where the Hugo 0.90.x magic comes in, as the newly souped-up Hugo Pipes functionality `Get`s that LQIP directly from Cloudinary.
+- `$LQIP_get` is where the Hugo 0.90.x magic comes in, as the newly souped-up Hugo Pipes functionality uses `GetRemote` to pull that LQIP directly from Cloudinary.
 - In the `style` tag, `$LQIP_get.Content | base64Encode` converts the result of `$LQIP_get` into Base64-encoded data and uses it as the `style`’s `background`.[^5]

 For something that I originally thought wouldn’t ring my chimes, this new power in Hugo Pipes turns out to be pretty frickin’ amazing.
 Whether I’ll find additional uses for it is unclear, but I already consider it a winner.
 And I can only imagine the cool stuff that it will enable for the real experts out there in the Hugo-verse.